MartinaReznickova/ASP.NET_Calculator/README.md

 # Challenges
-Největší výzvou u tohoto projektu pro mě bylo ošetřit všechny možné uživatelské vstupy a vytvořit responzivní design, který vypadá dobře i na malých zařízeních.
+Největší výzvou u tohoto projektu pro mě bylo ošetřit všechny možné uživatelské vstupy a vytvořit responzivní design.

-EN: The biggest challenge in this project for me was handling all possible user inputs and creating a responsive design that looks good even on small devices.
+EN: The biggest challenge in this project for me was handling all possible user inputs and creating a responsive design.

+# Mistakes/Failures
+Největším nedostatkem je podle mě rozhozený design v menším rozlišení, se kterým jsem bojovala nějakou dobu a zatím se mi poblém nepovedlo vyřešit.

+EN: In my opinion, the biggest fail is the scattered design on smaller devices, which I have been struggling with for some time, and so far, I have not been able to solve the problem.

 # Screenshots
 ![Screenshot 2023-11-28 133029](https://github.com/MartinaReznickova/ASP.NET_Calculator/assets/139158101/6f786742-7eac-4eee-8ccd-b52e2c49d785)